kumu/docs/guides/controls/controls-reference.md

     "Cluster": true,
     "Tagged-timeline": true,
     "View toggle": true,
+    info: {
-    "INFO Description": "Summarizes the options that have been selected<br>(for <code>as: dropdown</code> only)", "INFO Valid values": "string"
+      description: "Summarizes the options that have been selected<br>(for <code>as: dropdown</code> only)",
+      validValues: ["string"]
+    }
   },
   {
     "Property": "target",
     "Filter": true,
     "Showcase": true,
-    "Cluster": "",
+    "Cluster": false,
     "Tagged-timeline": true,
-    "View toggle": "",
+    "View toggle": false,
+    info: {
-    "INFO Description": "Defines which items will be affected by the control", "INFO Valid values": "selector"
+      description: "Defines which items will be affected by the control",
+      validValues: ["selector"]
+    }
   },
   {
     "Property": "width",